e-n-f/wchar-clarification-request/README.md

 ## 6.2.5 Types

 > 15. The three types `char`, `signed char`, and `unsigned char` are collectively called the *byte* types.
 The implementation shall define `char` to have the same range, representation, and behavior as either `signed char` or `unsigned char`. <sup>45)</sup>

+> 28. A pointer to `void` shall have the same representation and alignment requirements as a pointer to a *byte* type.<sup>48)</sup> Similarly, pointers to qualified or unqualified versions of compatible types shall have the same representation and alignment requirements.
+All pointers to structure types shall have the same representation and alignment requirements as each other.
+All pointers to union types shall have the same representation and alignment requirements as each other.
+Pointers to other types need not have the same representation or alignment requirements.